You are here: Home page > Home life > HEPA filters

 That might sound a bit confusing, so let's just unpack what it means.
 First, and most importantly, it does not mean that HEPA filters can't trap things smaller than 0.3 microns.
 Remember that HEPA filters aren't mechanical sieves: they're removing particles by a combination of three different trapping mechanisms.
 Diffusion, one of these mechanisms, is particularly effective with very small particles, while larger particles are more likely to be trapped by impact and interception.
 So relatively small and relatively large particles are both efficiently trapped in different ways, while particles in the middle (say, 0.3 microns) are less effectively trapped by any of the mechanisms and more likely to zip straight through.
 That's where the 0.3 micron measurement comes in.
 It's really saying "even when we consider the least well-filtered particles," some 99.97 percent are still captured.
 [1]

 To put 0.3 microns in perspective, it's worth remembering that a typical human hair is roughly 50–150 microns in diameter, so a HEPA filter is trapping dust several hundred times thinner.
-The coarse, sooty particulates that spew from diesel car exhausts are generally described as PM10 (particles less than 10 microns) or PM2.5 (less than 2.5 microns), so you can see that HEPA filters are working at a scale at least 10 times smaller.
+The sooty particulates that spew from diesel car exhausts are generally described as coarse PM10 (particles less than 10 microns) or fine PM2.5 (less than 2.5 microns), so you can see that HEPA filters are working at a scale at least 10 times smaller.
 A genuine HEPA filter is much more hygienic than an ordinary one because it will stop mold spores and even some bacteria and viruses.
 It's cleaning at the microscopic—and indeed nanoscopic—scale.
 By comparison, the fibers in a HEPA filter are roughly 0.002–0.5 microns (2–500 nanometers, nm) in diameter.
 [1]

 Artwork showing the 0.3 micron size of HEPA filtered particles compared to the width of a human hair and typical air pollution, PM10 and PM2.5